 In May 2009there are many signs that a recovery is under way … with a collective holding of breath as we hope it holds.
 Oil was well into the $60 plus range and the Canadian dollar broke 90 cents US.
 Canada’s trade surplus situation improved … but only because imports fell more than exports!
 Several reports released this month indicate a recovery is expected; The Global Technology Distribution Council say the downturn has leveled off; the US Conference Board leading indicator rose for the first time in 7 months; Stats Canada reported the number of people employed in Canada rose, based largely on self-employed people; and Spherion’s employee confidence index was up too.

 We are still seeing the reports that show some of the effects of the downturn, revenue at the large staffing companies was down 30% in the first quarter; Sony (8,000),BT(15,000),Seagate(1,100) and HP (6,000) all announced new layoffs, while Microsoft continued with its second round of planned layoffs.

 On the M&A front the telcos continue to feel pain with Verizon selling off 14 states worth of wireline assets to Frontier Communications for $8.6 Billion.
 Facebook received an injection of $200 million from Digital Sky Technologies (which would value the company at $10 Billion); NetApp paid $1.5 Billion for Data Domain and Oracle followed its Sun acquisition with a smaller buy, Virtual iron Software.

-That’s what caught my eye over the last month, the full edition is available by clicking here to go to the appropriate part of Eagle's website.
-Hope this was useful and I’ll be back with the June 2009 news in just about a month’s time.
+That’s what caught my eye over the last month, hope this was useful and I’ll be back with the June 2009 news in just about a month’s time.